© 2002-2012 Bob Hackett & Sander Kingsepp

 the Eastern Detachment's submarines and their midget submarine crews.
 These

-transmissions are also picked up by FRUMEL, although it is unclear what, if any,
+transmissions are also picked up by FRUMEL, although it is unclear what, if

-action is taken by the RAN at Sydney based on these warnings.
+any, action is taken by the RAN at Sydney based on these warnings.

 31 May 1942:

-Captain Sasaki orders I-22, I-24 and I-27 to send
+Captain Sasaki orders I-22, I-24 and I-27 to send their

-is below expectation.
-After accommodation vessel HMAS KUTTABUL (an ex-ferry)
+below expectation.
+After accommodation vessel HMAS KUTTABUL (an ex-ferry) is

-is damaged, the attack is called off.
+damaged, the attack is called off.

 3 June 1943:

-I-29 and the "mother" submarines linger off Port
+I-29 and the "mother" submarines linger off Port Hacking

-the north and takes up station off Brisbane.
+and takes up station off Brisbane.

 4 June 1942: